Fernandez-Aldo/AliensAtHome/README.md

 # AliensAtHome

-This app consumes the reddit API and display recent posts in a tableview.
+This app consumes the reddit API and displays recent posts in a tableview.
 A detailview shows selected posts.
 MVC design pattern.
 Naming conventions.